 The Airport will use these guidelines to communicate with the following offices, or for the following required processes:

-U.S. Congressional Delegation - The Airport will respond to requests for meetings and/or information as requested.
+The Airport will respond to requests for meetings and/or information as requested by:

+U.S. Congressional Delegation

-State of Alaska Legislature - The Airport will respond to requests for meetings and/or information as requested.
+State of Alaska Legislature

-Municipality of Anchorage Mayor’s Office - The Airport will respond to requests for meeting and/or information as requested.
+Municipality of Anchorage Mayor’s Office

-Municipality of Anchorage Assembly - The Airport will respond to requests for meetings and/or information as requested.
+Municipality of Anchorage Assembly

+Other elected officials

-National Environmental Policy Act (NEPA) - Specific Project Public meetings, as outlined, to meet Federal Aviation Administration (FAA) requirements for funding:
+National Environmental Policy Act (NEPA) – The Airport will comply with NEPA as needed to meet FAA requirements.

-The Airport will present project scope schedule and budget

-The Airport will take public comments as required

-The Airport will follow up as requested

 Public Notice

-The Airport is responsible for complying with laws and regulations that establish the basic means for providing notice for all projects and public meetings.
+The Airport is responsible for complying with laws and regulations that establish the basic means for providing notice for all projects and public meetings per the Open Meetings Act (AS 44.62.310-312).
 Any Airport-related event that requires public notice pursuant to statutes or regulations will be published a minimum of 7 days in advance, with a goal of 10–14 days in advance.
 Public meetings will require:

 Publication on the State of Alaska Online Public Notice System